awsdocs/amazon-connect-admin-guide/doc_source/supported-languages.md

 ## Amazon Lex<a name="supported-languages-lex"></a>

-See [Languages Supported in Amazon Lex](https://docs.aws.amazon.com/lex/latest/dg/how-it-works-language.html#supported-languages-and-locales) in the *Amazon Lex Developer Guide*\.
+See [Languages and locales supported by Amazon Lex V2](https://docs.aws.amazon.com/lexv2/latest/dg/how-languages.html) in the *Amazon Lex V2 Developer's Guide*\.

 ## Amazon Polly<a name="supported-languages-polly"></a>